onnovisser/babel-plugin-glsl/README.md

 ## Imported function names

-Glslify changes function names to avoid clashes.
+This plugin doesn't rename the functions that you import, which is something that Glslify normally does to avoid clashes when you import multiple functions with the same name.
 This is an issue if you write your shader in multiple parts.

-### Example of the problem
+This:

 ```js
 const shader = {